The homotopy groups of the algebraic K-theory of the sphere spectrum: Introduction

 Theorems~\ref{thm:main} and~\ref{thm:subgp} provide a good understanding of what the linearization/cyclotomic trace square does on the odd torsion part of the homotopy groups.
 In contrast, the maps on mod torsion homotopy groups are not fully understood.
-We have that $\pi_{n}K(\bS)$ and $\pi_{n}K(\bZ)$ mod torsion are rank one for $n=0$ and $n\equiv 1 \pmod{4}$, $n>1$; the map $K(\bS)\to K(\bZ)$ is a rational equivalence and an isomorphism in degree zero, but is not an isomorphism on mod torsion homotopy groups in degrees congruent to $1$ mod $2(p-1)$ by the work of Klein-Rognes (see the proof of \cite[6.3.(i)]{KleinRognes}).
+We have that $\pi_{n}K(\bS)$ and $\pi_{n}K(\bZ)$ mod torsion are rank one for $n=0$ and $n\equiv 1 \mod{4}$, $n>1$; the map $K(\bS)\to K(\bZ)$ is a rational equivalence and an isomorphism in degree zero, but is not an isomorphism on mod torsion homotopy groups in degrees congruent to $1$ mod $2(p-1)$ by the work of Klein-Rognes (see the proof of \cite[6.3.(i)]{KleinRognes}).
 The mod torsion homotopy groups of $TC(\bS)\phat$ are rank one in degree zero and odd degrees $\geq -1$; the map $K(\bS)\phat\to TC(\bS)\phat$ on mod torsion homotopy groups is an isomorphism in degree zero, by necessity zero in degrees not congruent to $1$ mod $4$, and for odd regular primes an isomorphism in degrees congruent to $1$ mod $4$.
 For irregular primes, the map is not fully understood.

 In principle, we can use Theorem~\ref{thm:main} to calculate $\pi_{*}K(\bS)$ in low degrees.
 In practice, we are limited by a lack of understanding of $\pi_{*} \bCPim$ and $\pi_* K(\bZ)$; we know $\pi_{*}\bS$ and $\pi_{*}c$ in a comparatively larger range.
-The calculations of $\pi_* \bCPimbar$ for $*< |\beta_{2}|=(2p+1)(2p-2) - 3$ in \cite[4.7]{Rognesp} work for irregular primes as well as odd regular primes, though they only give the order of the torsion rather than the torsion group.
+The calculations of $\pi_* \bCPimbar$ for $*< |\beta_{2}|-1=(2p+1)(2p-2) - 3$ in \cite[4.7]{Rognesp} work for irregular primes as well as odd regular primes; although they only give the order of the torsion rather than the torsion group, in many cases the order is either $1$ or $p$, and the group structure is also determined.
 At primes that satisfy the Kummer-Vandiver conjecture, we know $\pi_{*}K(\bZ)$ in terms of Bernoulli numbers; at other primes we know $\pi_{*}K(\bZ)$ in odd degrees, but do not know $K_{4n}\bZ$ at all (except $n=0,1$) and only know the order of $\pi_{4n+2}K(\bZ)$ and again only in terms of Bernoulli numbers.
 As the formula~\cite[4.7]{Rognesp} for $\pi_{*}\bCPimbar$ is somewhat messy, we do not summarize the answer here, but for convenience, we have included it in Section~\ref{sec:mess}.